Subscribe to our Newsletter

 It has been six months since the October 2022-23 Budget was read.
-That Budget’s focus was to reprioritise the Government’s agenda.
-This May, the Government has continued that theme and introduced a budget that has little in the form of the sorely needed tax reform and lacks any meaningful measures to support business and private enterprise.
+That Budget's focus was to reprioritise the Government's agenda.
+This May, the Government continued that theme and introduced a budget that has little in the form of the sorely needed tax reform and lacks any meaningful measures to support business and private enterprise.

 Key announcements made in tonight’s Budget are: